COSC3020/theory-vs-practice-noahvogt1/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1. Again there are hardware limits that could have produced a worse time.
+  1. There may be hardware limits that will allow the program to run quickly on small element sizes (less than 2000 for example) but the ram/cache could be used up on larger sizes (greater than 2000 for example)
-  2. A poorly balanced tree could also produce bad timing
+  2. A poorly balanced binary search tree (line 18) could also produce bad timing
-  3. There could be background software running at the time causing slow runtimes
+  3. There could be background software running at the time you run the large element list but when you ran it on the smaller list size the background tasks weren't running

 Add your answers to this markdown file.